jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 [omxplayer][omxplayer] for playing video and audio files from the command line, hardware accelerated.

+[Raspicam][raspicam] command line tools for using the Raspberry Pi camera module.

 ### Ubuntu Workstation Setup

 I have been using *Ubuntu 15.04* and *15.10* 64-bit workstations to build these systems.